TheeKingZa/alx-low_level_programming/0x1C-makefiles/README.md

 * Prerequisites: The files or actions that the target depends on.
 * Commands: The actions to execute for building the target.

-What Are Explicit and Implicit Rules?
+# What Are Explicit and Implicit Rules?
 Explicit Rules:
 Explicit rules are defined in the Makefile and specify how to build a target directly.
 You provide the recipe for building the target.

-Implicit Rules:
+# Implicit Rules:
 Implicit rules are built-in rules that Make uses when there is no explicit rule for a target.
 They are predefined for common file types, like C source files.

 What Are the Most Common/Useful Rules?
 Some common and useful rules in a Makefile include:

-ieeded. include this in your project's documentation and adapt it as
+needed. include this in your project's documentation and adapt it as
 -bash: bad substitution: no closing "`" in `make
 target: prerequisites
     commands